arikat/Glydentify/README.md

 ## Overview

 Glydentify is an open-source tool leveraging the power of protein language models for the classification of glycosyltransferases (GTs).
 This application, grounded in the cutting-edge ESM2 protein language model, offers a novel approach to classifying GTs into fold A families.
 Glydentify not only achieves high accuracy in prediction but also provides insights into donor binding preferences and key contributing residues, adding an explainable component to its functionality.
+Glydentify is available on [Hugging Face Spaces](https://huggingface.co/spaces/arikat/Glydentify).

 ## Features